gemerden/statemachine/states/docs/tutorial.md

 if __name__ == "__main__":

-    moodycolor = MoodyColor()
+    moodycolor = MoodyColor(color="red", mood="good")
-    moodycolor.next('next')
-    assert moodycolor.state == {'color': 'blue', 'mood': 'bad'}
+    moodycolor.next(call_name='next')
     assert moodycolor.color == 'blue'
     assert moodycolor.mood == 'bad'
     assert moodycolor.last_call == 'next'
     assert moodycolor.counter == 2
 ```
 Notes:
-* As you can see above, calling 'next' will make transition in both state machines occur, because both transitions define 'next' as trigger,
+* As you can see above, calling 'next' will make transitions in both state machines occur, because transitions in both state machines define 'next' as trigger,
 * Getting an attribute with a state machine name (like 'moodycolor.mood') will return the state with respect to that state machine ('bad'),
-* Callbacks defined with a string are still looked up on the object; ofcourse different callbacks can be defined for each state machine,
+* Callbacks defined with a string are still looked up on the object; of course different callbacks can be defined for each state machine,
-* Setting a custom initial state (top state of machine.states is default initial state), requires a dictionary like '{'color': 'blue', 'mood': 'bad'}'.

 ### Advanced: Nested States